- About Us

 Green burial uses less resources than traditional American burial in several ways: only simple wooden caskets or those made of other easily biodegradable materials may be used; shrouds alone may be used for burial; the graves are dug by hand instead of by gas-powered machines; no burial vaults requiring cement or other non-biodegradable materials are used around the caskets; fertilizing, watering, and mowing of grass is not done as the area is wooded throughout; and simple boulder markers with optional brass plaques are used.
 Cremains can also be buried “greenly” with a biodegradable urn and no grave vault.
 “Flameless cremation” is a more environmentally friendly option to traditional cremation that is now available in Illinois.

+Hakafa’s section in Willow Lawn Nature Trails is currently unique in the area both as a Jewish green cemetery and as a Jewish cemetery allowing for the burial of any of the congregation’s members or close family members.
 The Nature Trails section of Willow Lawn Memorial Park in Vernon Hills opened in 2013 when Hakafa was joined by Lomdim Chavurah to purchase the first plots in this wooded area.
-Together with Lomdim we consecrated our section as a Jewish area with the provision that all of our members, as well as non-Jewish close relatives of our members, could be buried there.
+Together with Lomdim we consecrated our section as a Jewish area with the provision that all of our members, Jewish or not, as well as Jewish and non-Jewish close relatives of our members, could be buried there.
 Additional plots were purchased later in 2013 and again in 2014, for a total of fifty plots.
 These were sold by the end of 2019.
-In addition, a new survey of the area in the summer of 2019 resulted in Hakafa being given six additional full plots, as well as two plots suitable for cremains, at no cost to the congregation.
-As of May 2020, only two single full plots and the two cremains plots remain unsold in this area.
-An additional four plots adjoining Hakafa’s were purchased by a Hakafa member, for a total of sixty adjoining plots in our consecrated section.
-There have been four Hakafa burials in this area.
+In May 2020, the congregation purchased an additional seventeen plots adjoining those we already had, and six more were acquired from the cemetery due to a remapping of the area.
+As of December 2024, all plots in this area, a total of over 70 plots, have been sold, except for 3 single cremains plots.
+In December 2024, we learned that there will be new plots made available near our consecrated section.
+Please contact Deborah Brown if you have interest in acquiring plots.

 Buying directly from the cemetery will not result in burial within our consecrated section and can be expected to cost significantly more than buying from Hakafa.